Launch an online presence that makes it simple to attract, win, and serve clients

 Last but not least, your copy needs to be optimized for SEO.
 So while you’re addressing humans on your website, your copy needs to appeal to search engines like Google too.
 Determine which keywords are most important to potential customers who may be searching for your product or service so Google can rank your website higher in the results.

 Then you need to use those keywords strategically on the page as well as off the page with your meta title and description.
 As a rule of thumb, two or three keywords per description is more than enough.

 Keep tracking your SEO efforts to look for improvement and make adjustments.
 It’s not as easy as it sounds, so a lot of businesses opt for professional SEO services like B12 SEO to develop and maintain a fully integrated SEO strategy.

 Better descriptions await!

 Now that you know everything that goes into a product description, you may feel overwhelmed.
-You may not have the right skills or time to create or revise your descriptions.
 Don’t worry — B12 is here to help!
 We offer copywriting services aimed to boost your website’s conversions.
 Get started with B12 today to give your descriptions the refresh they need to make your website more successful.

 Spend less time on your website and more time growing your business

 Let B12 set up your professional online presence with everything you need to attract, win, and serve clients.